 Also, what about a mortgage?
 Do you feel uncomfortable about the idea of living in a house for 25 years until the mortgage is paid off?
 Most of us are fine with that, so why get uptight about the finance company owning the car you’re driving, especially when you’ll be replacing it with another brand new one before you know it?

 Leasing means reliability, peace of mind, and low maintenance costs

-If you lease a brand new car you have brand new tires, and if you don’t drive a lot of miles each year you probably won’t have to pay for any new tires before it goes back, and then you get a new car with brand new tires all over again.
-Of course, if you have a puncture that can’t be repaired while you’re leasing the car or if you have to replace a tire or tires for any other reason, you are responsible for the cost.
+If you lease a brand new car you have brand new tires, and if you don’t drive a lot of miles each year you probably won’t have to pay for any new tires before the car goes back, and then you get a new car with brand new tires all over again.
+Of course, if you have a puncture that can’t be repaired while you’re leasing the car, or if you have to replace a tire or tires for any other reason, you’re still going to be responsible for the cost.

 It’s a similar story with other wear and tear items on your car.
 If you lease your car for three years or less and you don’t do more than average miles, it’s unlikely you’ll have to replace things like the exhaust or the brake rotors.
-You hand the car back with all those things worn, as long as they are not unreasonably worn, and you then take out another lease and get another vehicle where everything is new on it again.
+You hand the car back with all those things worn, and as long as they’re not unreasonably worn, you can then take out another lease and get another vehicle where everything is new on it again.
 What’s not to like?